aregtech/areg-sdk/README.md

 - **[*Lusan* UI Tool](https://github.com/aregtech/areg-sdk-tools):** Simplifies and visualizes service design, log views.

 > [!NOTE]
 > The UI tool **[Lusan](https://github.com/aregtech/areg-sdk-tools)** is currently under the development.
-It supposed to provide multiple features like Service Interface design, log viewing and runtime testing.
+It is supposed to provide multiple features like Service Interface design, log viewing, and runtime testing.
 We call to join this open source project to develop the tool.

 <div align="right"><kbd><a href="#table-of-contents">↑ Back to top ↑</a></kbd></div>